TelecomParistoc/MotorController/specs.md

 For 32 bits value, split into 2 16-bit register, the LOW register must always be read/written first.
 Failing to follow this rule will lead to invalid data.

+For position reset: first byte is a signed integer which indicates the direction to move to and the second one is the final orientation expected.

 |Name|Address|Access|Size (in bits)|
 |----|-------|------|--------------|
 |wheels_gap (in mm)|0x00|R/W|16|